laromicas/datoso/README.md

 ## TODO (without priority)

--   Database initialization !!! (priority)
+-   Migration of current datero seeds to plugins
+-   Cleaning of legacy modular code
+-   Better rules update process
     -   Make update rules write to database only when finished
--   Better rules update process
--   Logging
 -   Tests
 -   More dat repositories
 -   Mega.nz download support (<https://pypi.org/project/mega.py/>)
 -   Zippyshare download support (<https://pypi.org/project/zippyshare-downloader/>)
 -   Zippyshare download support (<https://pypi.org/project/pyOneFichierClient/>)
 -   Configurable folder structure (instead of emulator-focused structure use dat-repositories or viceversa)
-    -   Maybe with a builder, to avoid the need to change the code
+    -   Maybe with a builder, to avoid the need to change the code anytime
 -   Modular design for repositories (done for seeds, repositores missing)
 -   Better structure for the downloaders \*
--   Better command line support
--   Migrate to python modules
--   Manually Deduplicate dats from command line (easy to implement)

 *(*) Done but to be improved*
 *(**) Did it Yay!!!*